-Sickening Central American migrants in dire conditions dig in at US border
+Ailing Central American migrants in dire conditions dig in at U.S. border

-TIJUANA, Mexico (Reuters) - Thousands of Central American migrants are digging in for a long haul at a filthy, overcrowded sports complex in sight of the United States, while a small number have opted to return home after clashes with border forces dimmed hopes of crossing.
+TIJUANA, Mexico (Reuters) - Thousands of Central American migrants are digging in for the long haul at a filthy, overcrowded sports complex in sight of the United States, while a small number have opted to return home after clashes with border forces dimmed hopes of crossing.

 The bedraggled men, women and children of a caravan of mostly Hondurans began cramming into the complex in Tijuana about three weeks ago.
-They now number more than 6,000 in a space the city government originally prepared for a third as many.
+They now number more than 6,000 in a space the city government first prepared for a third as many.

-As the reality sinks in that those seeking asylum in the United States will have to remain in the Mexican border city for months, 350 have asked authorities to help them travel home.
+As the reality sinks in that those seeking asylum in the United States will likely have to remain in the Mexican border city for months, 350 people have asked authorities to help them travel home.

 Jose Luis Tepeu, 22, from Guatemala, was sleeping on cardboard boxes on the ground.
 He said he would only wait five more days to see if help would come to take him to the United States, or even Canada.